rayhog/aviator-jekyll-template/_documentation/tql1.04.md

   For example, `https://v6.technopedia.com/tql?q=MATCH <query_parameters>`
   <br>

   The TQL MATCH statement returns results from one or more nodes and relationships that are specified in the query.
-Typically, the data results are returned in key-value pairs, in a format that resembles the format in the following snippet:
+Typically, the data results are returned in key-value pairs, in a format that resembles the format in the following key-pair value:
   <br>

-  {% highlight javascript %}
-  {
-    "Manufacturer": "Microsoft",
-    "name": "Word",
-    "version": "5.0"
-  }
-  {% endhighlight %}
+  {"Manufacturer": "Microsoft"}

   <br>

   The following diagram is an example of how Nodes and Relationships are connected: